Alejogb1/job-board/blog-data/gitlab-project-cannot-be-transferred-because-tags-are-present-in-its-containe.md

 this is a bit more cumbersome to set up but it lets you fully automate the entire process including keeping your tags intact without manual labor

-okay so you're probably thinking which one should i use right well it depends on your needs and how comfortable you are with the command line or api the first option is easiest but it nukes the tags the second one is a bit more hands on but keeps the tags and the last option is very flexible and automatable but requires more setup and understanding of the GitLab API
+ so you're probably thinking which one should i use right well it depends on your needs and how comfortable you are with the command line or api the first option is easiest but it nukes the tags the second one is a bit more hands on but keeps the tags and the last option is very flexible and automatable but requires more setup and understanding of the GitLab API

 now a word of caution about the API the way GitLab works changes pretty frequently so if you're using this approach make sure to keep an eye on the API documentation to avoid surprises down the road it's always a good habit to read those docs